lcg0070/Embedded_Controller/LAB/LAB4_PWM/report/LAB_Timer_PWM_21900575_LeeChanKeun.md

 ## **Introduction**

-Create a simple program that control a sevo motor and a DC motor with PWM output.
+This lab is a program that controls servo motors and DC motors using PWM

 ### **Requirement**